3ph/toy_robot_simulator_challenge/README.md

 The application is a simulation of a toy robot moving on a square tabletop of configurable dimensions.

 ## CLI
-There is a command line interface for this simulation.
+There is a command line interface for this simulator.

 Please read the [instructions](CLI/README.md) to build and run simulator from command line.